Sapphire Engagement Rings

 Inspiration for your sapphire ring design

 Diamonds make sapphires sing.
-A sapphire ring by itself can be a little boring, but add diamonds and you’ll have a wonderful piece of jewellery.
+A sapphire engagement ring by itself can be a little boring, but add diamonds and you’ll have a wonderful piece of jewellery.

 What’s in trend?
 Thanks to Princess Di and Kate, Duchess of Cambridge, an oval sapphire with a diamond halo is very much on-trend.
 Small sapphires are a great choice as a highlight stone, and can be interspersed with diamonds.
 We’ve even created some yellow and pink sapphire rings recently – sapphires come in a great range of colours.